erich666/NormalTextureProcessor/README.md

 ### Cleanup and Conversion

-In addition to analysis, this program (will - TBD) clean up and convert to different formats.
+In addition to analysis, this program cleans up and convert to different formats.
+Specify an output directory with '-odir _out_directory_name_'.
+The output file name will match the input file name, though always uses PNG for output.
+Be careful: if the input and output directories are the same or both are not specified (and so match), texture files will be written over in place.

 Typical operations include:
 * Clean up the normals in a texture.
-Given a particular type of RGB texture, make sure the normals are all properly normalized and that no Z values are negative.
+Use option '-oclean' to output only those files that need cleanup, '-oall' to output all files.
+Given a particular type of RGB texture, the program makes sure the normals are all properly normalized and that no Z values are negative.
+  * If you want to maintain the sign of the Z value, use the '-allownegz' option.
 * Convert between formats.
+  * OpenGL to DirectX, standard to Z-zero, or vice versa.
+OpenGl-style is the default, use '-idx' to note that the input files are DirectX-style (does not affect heightfields), '-odx' to set that you want to output in DirectX-style.
+  * To export to the Z-Zero format, where Z goes from 0 to 1 instead of -1 to 1, use '-ozzero'.
+* Heightfields can be converted to RGB textures of any type, using the options above.
+  * To force all input files to be treated as heightfields, use '-ihf'.
+  * To specify how the input heightfield data is scaled, use '-hfs #', where you give a scale factor.
+The value is 5.0 by default.
-OpenGL to DirectX, standard to Z-zero, or vice versa.
-Heightfields can be converted to RGB textures of any type, with an option of making them tiling or not (i.e., do the borders wrap or are they "doubled" or something else, such as maintaining slope?).
+  * By default heightfields are considered to repeat, meaning that along the edges heights "off the texture" are taken from the opposite edge.
+TBD: do the borders wrap or are they "doubled" or something else, such as maintaining slope. '-hborder'

 ## Algorithms